moneyforward/insdog/src/site/markdown/6-ExamplesAndTutorials/Execution.md

                            CLASS_NAME ::= {Java-wise valid character sequence}
                            TAG_NAME   ::= (Any string)

-                           This should be used with run, list-tests, and list-tags subcommands.
+                           This should be used with run, list-testclasses, and list-tags subcommands.

                            NOTE: